OfficeMax: Merger with Office Depot

 It was announced on February 20, 2013, that OfficeMax and Office Depot would combine in an all-stock deal, creating the largest U.S. office-supplies chain.
 However, as of May 2, 2013, a lawsuit filed by a stockholder, Hollander v.
 OfficeMax Inc et al., U.S. District Court, Northern District of Illinois, No. 13-3330 was filed to block the merger, which would pay all OfficeMax shareholders 2.69 shares of Office Depot in exchange for a single share in OfficeMax.
 Eric Hollander said in a statement "OfficeMax, if properly exposed to the market for corporate control, would bring a price materially in excess of the amount offered in the proposed transaction..."
 Office Depot said on May 5, 2013, that it would hold a special meeting with shareholders after the staff of the U.S. Securities and Exchange Commission finished reviewing documents relating to its merger with OfficeMax.

 The merger with Office Depot closed on November 5, 2013.
 On December 10, Office Depot, Inc. announced that it had chosen Boca Raton, Florida for its global headquarters post-merger, closing the OfficeMax headquarters in Naperville, Illinois.

 Following the merger, the two chains integrated, though many retain the OfficeMax name.
 Some have since closed, while others rebranded as Office Depot following renovations.
-The first OfficeMax closed permanently on May 16, 2015.
+The original OfficeMax store in Mayfield Heights closed permanently on May 16, 2015.

 New Zealand branch closures

-On 26 August 2020, OfficeMax announced that it would be closing all 14 of its New Zealand branches and shift operations online in response to growing online usage and the COVID-19 pandemic in New Zealand.
+In 2018, the New Zealand branch of OfficeMax was purchased by Platinum Equity and split into a separate organisation.
+Later, on 26 August 2020, OfficeMax NZ announced that it would close all 14 of its physical locations and shift operations online in response to growing online usage and the COVID-19 pandemic in New Zealand.